guardian/gateway/docs/setup.md

 }
 ```

-When you start Gateway it will first attempt to read from the `RATE_LIMIT_CONFIG` environment variable.
+When you start Gateway it will first attempt to read from the `RATE_LIMITER_CONFIG` environment variable.
 If that is not defined, it will read the `.ratelimit.json` file we just made into its configuration.

 ### S3 Config